 - and the right to request to delete such information.

-Of the items considered personal data in Taiwan, six are regarded as sensitive information.
+Of the items considered personal data in Taiwan, six are categorized as sensitive information.
 Sensitive information includes:

 - Medical records